sjesupaul/dsp/03-command_line.md

 > > * `ls -m`: shows an easy-to-read list of contents in directory, separated by commas
 * `ls -R`: shows contents of directory and all subdirectories
-* `ls -x`: shows contents of directory sorted by access time
+* `ls -u`: shows contents of directory sorted by access time
+* `ls -l` : shows long list format of contents in directory
+* `ls -S` : shows contents of directory sorted by file size
+* `ls -G` : shows colorized file names

 ---